steffenknott/tankerkoenigToInfluxDB/README.md

 ## Run the script

-Run the script like `python3 tankerkoenigToInfluxDB.py`.
+Run ``pipenv install`` to install all requirements.
+You can enter the environment with ``pipenv shell``.
+In this shell you can now run the script with ``python tankerkoenigToInfluxDB.py``.
+You can also run the python script directly with ``tankerkoenigToInfluxDB.py``, but you have to make the script executable first: `chmod +x tankerkoenigToInfluxDB.py`

 You can add the script to your crontab to run it every 5 minutes or so:

 `*/5 * * * * /path/to/tankerkoenigToInfluxDB.py >/dev/null 2>&1`

-You have to make the script executable first: `chmod +x tankerkoenigToInfluxDB.py`
+If you want to use the python virtual environment provided by pipenc you should add this script:

+`*/5 * * * * /path/to/tankerkoenigToInfluxDBWrapper.sh >/dev/null 2>&1`